-Legislation enacted in 2003: (1) temporarily raised the State sales tax rate to 4.25 percent effective June 1, 2003 to May 31, 2005, (2) effective June 1, 2003 to May 31, 2004 replaced the permanent exemption on items of clothing and footwear priced under \$110 with a sales tax free week in August 2003 and another in January 2004 for the same items and thresholds and (3) included the New York City cigarette excise tax of \$1.50 per pack in the State and local sales tax bases.
-Legislation enacted in 2004: (1) effective June 1, 2004 to May 31, 2005 replaced the permanent exemption on items of clothing and footwear priced under \$110 with a sales tax free week in August 2004 and another in January 2005 for the same items and thresholds and (2) required contractors, subcontractors and their affiliates who make deliveries of taxable services or tangible personal property valued at more than \$300,000 to New York locations to register as sales tax vendors.
-Legislation enacted in 2005 postponed the return of the permanent exemption on items of clothing and footwear priced under \$110 until April 1, 2007 unless the Governor's

-2006-07 Executive Budget proposed more tax reductions, in which case the permanent exemption would go into effect on April 1, 2006.
-Because the 2006-07 Executive Budget proposed tax reductions, the permanent exemption went into effect on April 1, 2006.
-During this period there were two separate exemption weeks per year at the same threshold.
-Legislation enacted in 2006 increased the vendor credits relating to the collection of sales tax, and capped the sales tax on motor fuel and diesel motor fuel at eight cents per gallon.
+Legislation enacted in 2003: (1) temporarily raised the State Sales Tax rate to 4.25 percent effective June 1, 2003 to May 31, 2005, (2) effective June 1, 2003 to May 31, 2004 replaced the permanent exemption on items of clothing and footwear priced under \$110 with a Sales Tax free week in August 2003 and another in January 2004 for the same items and thresholds and (3) included the New York City cigarette excise tax of \$1.50 per pack in the State and local sales tax bases.
+Legislation enacted in 2004: (1) effective June 1, 2004 to May 31, 2005 replaced the permanent exemption on items of clothing and footwear priced under \$110 with a Sales Tax free week in August 2004 and another in January 2005 for the same items and thresholds and (2) required contractors, subcontractors and their affiliates who make deliveries of taxable services or tangible personal property valued at more than \$300,000 to New York locations to register as Sales Tax vendors.
+Legislation enacted in 2005 postponed the return of the permanent exemption on items of clothing and footwear priced under \$110 until April 1, 2007 unless the 2006-07 Executive Budget proposed more tax reductions, in which case the permanent exemption would go into effect on April 1, 2006.
+Since the 2006-07 Executive Budget proposed tax reductions, the permanent exemption went into effect on April 1, 2006.
+Legislation enacted in 2006 increased the vendor credits relating to the collection of Sales Tax, and capped the Sales Tax on motor fuel and diesel motor fuel at eight cents per gallon.